Norway's Hurtigruten Seals Gas and Battery Power Upgrade Deal

 UK marine engineering company Rolls-Royce is to supply gas and battery powered engine units onto nine, existing ships operated by Hurtigruten.

-The retrofit deal, worth NOK 1 billion ($130 million), will see Norwegian shipping company's fleet switch to the greener forms of marine propulsion.
+The retrofit deal, worth NOK 1 billion ($130 million), will see Norwegian shipping company's fleet switch to what many consider to be greener forms of marine propulsion.

 The deal is for six ships with an option on a further three, according to reports in the Norwegian media cited by maritime news provider shippingwatch.